Neighbourhoods on Gabriola

 • Collaborate with other relevant organizations to provide information and support to neighbourhoods through the Network.

-If you would like more information about building community resilience, neighbourhood by neighbourhood, please contact us at info@SustainableGabriola.ca.
+For more information about building community resilience, neighbourhood by neighbourhood, please contact us at info@SustainableGabriola.ca.

 Resources for Gabriola Neighbourhood organizers